-Our global child protection mission is to create ‘child-safe’ environments, both internally and externally.
-This includes making sure that all our partners, suppliers, staff, volunteers and Board members abide by our Child Protection Policy.
-We provide mandatory training on child protection for all staff and regular volunteers.
-This emphasises the importance of raising child protection concerns and makes staff and volunteers aware of how they can do this.
-It also includes discussion of some of the ways in which children can be at risk, including from modern slavery.
+Our global safeguarding mission is to create a safe and inclusive culture that allows children, programme participants, staff, associates and visitors to thrive and feel secure while engaging with Plan International UK.
+This includes making sure that all our partners, suppliers, staff, volunteers and Board members abide by our Code of Conduct, Safeguarding Policy and our Preventing Sexual Harassment, Exploitation and Abuse (PSHEA) Policy.
+We provide mandatory training on safeguarding for all staff and regular volunteers.
+This emphasises the importance of raising safeguarding concerns and makes staff and volunteers aware of how they can do this.
+It also includes discussion of some of the ways in which children and adult programme participants can be at risk, including from modern slavery.

-Our standard partnership and consultancy agreement templates include a section on the importance of abiding by our Child Protection Policy.
-When a Plan International Country Office forms a local partnership with an organisation based solely within that country, the Country Office is also required to carry out due diligence.
+Our legal agreements include a section on compliance with the Modern Slavery Act 2015.
+The agreements also confirm the importance of abiding by our Safeguarding Policy and PSHEA Policy.
+When a Plan International country office forms a local partnership with an organisation based solely within that country, the country office is also required to carry out due diligence.

 Our Donor Acceptance Policy has detailed ethical screening procedures regarding our decision to accept or refuse donations.
 These include a commitment that we will only accept donations if we believe that the donor’s activities are not harmful, in particular to the children and vulnerable people with whom we work, in line with the Organisation for Economic Co-operation and Development’s Do No Harm principles.